A-G574/XMEGA/README.md

 - **Objective:** Develop a responsive portfolio website using HTML and CSS.
 - **Features:**
   - Home page showcasing personal information and a brief introduction.
-  - Portfolio section displaying projects with descriptions and links.
+  - Contact section with social media platform and contains mobile no. and email ID.
-  - Contact page with a form for inquiries.
   - CSS styling for responsive design across different devices.
 - **References:** I used inspiration and design cues from various professional websites to enhance the aesthetics and functionality of the portfolio.